cockroachdb/docs/cockroachcloud/authorization.md

 ### Does the CockroachDB Cloud authorization model apply similarly to both service accounts and human users in a CockroachDB Cloud organization?

-Yes, for service accounts created after release v23.1.
-Older, legacy service accounts use an older authorization model.
+Yes, for service accounts created after the updated authorization model is enabled for your organization.
+Service accounts created previously continue to use the older authorization model.
 See [Service Accounts](#service-accounts).

 ### Could I assign a cluster level role to a few users such that they have the relevant entitlements on all clusters in the CockroachDB Cloud organization?